eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 2.55
+- Improved Broken Rung to only count visible tools

 ## 2.54
 - Brutal nerfing of Window Washers (though now it's cheaper to upgrade)
 - Also nerfed LCB yet again